-18 May 2017, Dominant Participants and Active Producers: Popular Photographic Cultures in Photography Studies.
-Keynote lecture in the international conference, After Post Photography, European University in St.-Petersburg, Russia, 18-20 May 2017.
+19 May 2017, Dominant Participants and Active Producers: Popular Photographic Cultures in Photography Studies.
+Keynote lecture in the international conference, After Post Photography (18-20 May 2017), European University in St Petersburg, Russia.

 In the second decade of the twenty-first century, and for the first time in history, virtually all disciplines within the arts, humanities and social sciences have their own photography scholars.
-Historiographical at its core, this paper will survey the development of photographic scholarship from the mid twentieth century to the present day.
-In doing so, it will show how the study of photography has gradually moved from exclusive examinations of photographic visual content to investigations of the social and cultural work photographs do in public and intimate environments alike.
-Through analyses of influential studies, the paper will identify the origin of this transition in the prominent interest scholars took during the 1990s in popular practices of photographic production, uses and consumption.
-It will argue that following their engagement with popular photographic cultures, photographic scholarship of the last two decades recognises photographs as underrated research resources.
+Historiographical at its core, in this paper I surveyed the development of photographic scholarship from the mid-twentieth century to the present day.
+I showed how the study of photography has gradually moved from exclusive examinations of photographic visual content to investigations of the social and cultural work photographs do in public and intimate environments alike.
+Through analyses of influential studies, I identified the origin of this transition in the prominent interest scholars took during the 1990s in popular practices of photographic production, uses and consumption.
+I argued that following their engagement with popular photographic cultures, photographic scholarship of the last two decades recognises photographs as underrated research resources.
 Photography studies have consequently began considering their contribution to the elaboration of historical, cultural and social studies through explorations of the visual, material and affective significance of photographs within professional, creative, and other everyday frameworks.
 In the twenty-first century, the popularisation of photographic practice through the incorporation of cameras into smart technologies makes it more difficult to imagine what the personal and collective experience of everyday life could be without photography.
 This reality turns photographs into organising forces of everyday lived experience, further accelerating scholarly interest in photographic mass production, and cementing the status of photographs as dominant participants in popular culture as well as its active producers.

 10 May 2017, Crushing Communism, Realising Democracy: Public Photographic Displays and Polish Sociocultural Politics in the 1980s and 1990s.
 Co-authored lecture (with Marta Ziętkiewicz) in the international conference, Shaping Identities | Challenging Borders: Photographic histories in Central and Eastern Europe, Institute of Art History of the Czech Academy of Sciences in Prague, in association with Liber pro Arte (Warsaw), Humboldt University (Berlin), Photoinstitut Bonartes (Vienna), Photographic History Research Centre at De Montfort University (Leicester), and the Institute of Art of the Polish Academy of Sciences (Warsaw), 9-11 May 2017.